Kyiv Metro: Passenger flow

 As of 2015, Lisova was the busiest station in the Kyiv Metro, passing an average of 58,500 passengers per day, with Vokzalna following second with 55,900.
 The congestion at Vokzalna station, especially during rush hours, is particularly problematic due to the station having only 3 escalators and only one access point for entering and exiting the station.
 Akademmistechko is third at 51,100.
 These are the only stations that handle more than 50,000 passengers per day.
 The next busiest, Livoberezhna, passes 48,100 passengers per day.
 All four of these busiest stations are on the red M1 line.

 The fifth busiest station is Pochaina with 46,200 passengers per day (on the blue M2 line), with Minska not far behind at 45,500.
-On the Syretsko-Pecherska line, the busiest station is Lukyanivska, with just under 40,000.
+On the Syretsko-Pecherska line, the busiest station is Lukianivska, with just under 40,000.

 In contrast, the least busy station in the system is the Dnipro station (M1), with only 2,800 passengers per day.
 Chervonyi Khutir (M3) is another station with a daily passenger flow of less than 5,000.
 The emptiest station on the M2 line is Poshtova Ploshcha, with 8,900 passengers per day.